-Are employees obliged to disclose themselves as a "riskfactor" to the employer?
+Are employees obliged to disclose them selves as a "risk- • Employees with a confirmed infection need to disclose the same to their contaemployer. factor" to the employer?
+Employees with flu symptoms who i. visited; or

-- Employees with a confirmed infection need to disclose the same to their contractual employer. - Employees with flu symptoms who - i. visited: or - ii. had contact with individuals from areas with presumed community transmission of COVID-19 (e.g., China, Italy, North or South Korea, Japan, Singapore, Hong Kong and Iran) within the past 3 weeks need to disclose this circumstance. - Even without flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness), employees who - i. have an individual with a confirmed infection in their household; or - ii. visited an event, which later became known to be a venue from which the disease spread, need to disclose this circumstance to their employer.
+- ii. had contact with individuals from areas with presumed community transmission of COVID-19 (e.g., China, Italy, North or South Korea, Japan, Singapore, Hong Kong and Iran) within the past 3 weeks need to disclose this circumstance. - Even without flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness), employees who - i. have an individual with a confirmed infection in their household; or - ii. visited an event, which later became known to be a venue from which the disease spread, need to disclose this circumstance to their employer.